connectomicslab/connectomemapper3/docs/bidsappmanager.rst

     $ cmpbidsappmanager

 .. note:: The main window would be blank until you select the BIDS dataset.
-Note also that on Mac, Qt turns the menu bar of `cmpbidsappmanager` into the native menu bar (top of the screen).

 Load a BIDS dataset
 ***********************

-*   From the main window, click on `File -> Load BIDS dataset...`.
+*   Click on `File -> Load BIDS dataset...` in the menu bar of the main window.
+Note that on Mac, Qt turns this menu bar into the native menu bar (top of the screen).

     The ``Connectome Mapper 3`` BIDS App Manager gives you two different options: